arvkevi/rprec/README.md

-# rprec
+# rprec (Real Python Recommender)

 ## Content Recommendation Engine for Real Python

 This app scrapes text from Real Python content daily.
 Raw text and metadata are stored in a Postgres database on deployed to heroku.
-The text is processed using a natural langauge processing (NLP) pipeline using `spacy` then fed a cosine similarity model developed in `scikit-learn` as well as a doc2vec model using `gensim`.
+The text is processed using a natural langauge processing (NLP) pipeline using [`spacy`](https://spacy.io/) then fed a cosine similarity model developed in [`scikit-learn`](https://scikit-learn.org/stable/) as well as a doc2vec model using [`gensim`](https://radimrehurek.com/gensim/).
 The top three most simliar articles (or content) are stored in the database.
-Using `fastapi`, an API is available to interaction with the database.
+Using [`fastapi`](https://fastapi.tiangolo.com/), an API is available to interaction with the database.

 The utility of this app can be realized in a Google Chrome extension, [Real Python Content Recommender](https://github.com/arvkevi/rprec-chrome-extension), available in the [Chrome Web Store]().
 Once installed, the Chrome extension allows the user to click a button when they are on a Real Python page to see the top 3 most similar articles to the one they are currently reading.